 - Swap the lemon for orange: Another great flavour with blueberries is orange – you can see that combo in these blueberry orange muffins.
 Swap all the lemon juice and zest for equal quantities of orange juice and zest.

-- Leave the icing off: These bars are also delicious without the icing, however, if you’re going to skip it, it would be worthwhile adding some extra zest either into the blondie base or the streusel topping.
+- Leave the icing off: These blueberry lemon bars are also delicious without the icing, however, if you’re going to skip it, it would be worthwhile adding some extra zest either into the blondie base or the streusel topping.

 - White chocolate: The white chocolate in the mix is more to add texture to these bars than anything and you can’t taste it but, if you don’t have any or would prefer not to use it, swap it for ¼ cup of yoghurt.